Clinical Musician Certification Program (CMCP)

 by Harp For Healing

-We will offer high quality, affordable, and accessible therapeutic musician training and certification for musicians.
+We will offer high quality, affordable, accessible, and flexible therapeutic musician training and certification for musicians.

 About our program